 Shortened links should not be predictable in any manner.

-When given a URL, our service will generate a shorter alias of the original URL.
-This new link will be extensively shortened so that it can be easily copied and pasted.
+Our service will generate a shorter alias of the original URL that can easily be copied and pasted.

 The short link should redirect users to the original link.